Learnable latent embeddings for joint behavioral and neural analysis: Methods

 \subsubsection{Artificial Spiking Dataset}

-Synthetic spiking data for benchmarking was adopted from~\cite{zhou2020learning}.
-The continuous 1D behavior variables $c$ were sampled uniformly in the range $[0, 2\pi]$.
-The true 2D latent variable $\zz$ was then sampled from a Gaussian distribution $\mathcal{N} ( \mu(c), \Sigma(c)) $ with mean $\mu(c) = (c, 2\sin c)$ and covariance $\Sigma(c) = \mathrm{diag} (0.6-0.3|\sin{c}|, 0.3|\sin{c}|)$.
+Synthetic spiking data for benchmarking in Fig.~\ref{fig:CEBRAvsAll} was adopted from~\cite{zhou2020learning}.
+The continuous 1D behavior variable $c \in [0, 2\pi)$ was sampled uniformly in the interval $[0, 2\pi)$.
+The true 2D latent variable $\zz \in \R^2$ was then sampled from a Gaussian distribution $\mathcal{N} ( \mu(c), \Sigma(c)) $ with mean $\mu(c) = (c, 2\sin c)^\top$ and covariance $\Sigma(c) = \mathrm{diag} (0.6-0.3|\sin{c}|, 0.3|\sin{c}|)$.
 After sampling, the 2D latent variable $\zz$ was mapped to spiking rates of 100 neurons by applying four randomly initialized RealNVP \cite{dinh2016density} blocks.
 Poisson noise was then applied \cite{zhou2020learning} to map firing rates onto spike counts.
 The final dataset consisted of $1.5\times10^{4}$ data points, and was split into train (80\%) and validation (20\%) sets.
 We quantified consistency across the entire dataset.
+The additional synthetic data, used in Extended Data Fig. 1, was generated by varying the noise distribution in the above generative process.
+Beside Poisson noise, we used additive truncated ($[0, 1000]$) Gaussian noise with standard deviation 1 and additive uniform noise defined in $[0,2)$ which was applied to the spiking rate.
+We also adapted the Poisson spiking by simulating neurons with a refractory period.
+For this, we scaled the spiking rates to an average rate of 110Hz.
+We sample inter-spike intervals from an exponential distribution with the given rate and add a refractory period of 10ms.